 The next step is to find a supervisor – a Doktorvater or Doktormutter.

-Please read the guideline How to find a supervisor (pdf, 175.54 KB) carefully.
+Please read the guideline How To Find A Supervisor carefully.

 Keep in mind that you have to find a professor with matching research foci.
 The German professor is looking for somebody with an interesting project to join his/her team.
 So inform yourself very well about the ongoing research projects at his/her institute.